trimstray/nginx-admins-handbook/README.md

 make && make install
 ```

-Updated links and cache to the shared libraries:
+Update links and cache to the shared libraries:

 ```bash
 ldconfig